 William & Mary's Writing Resources Center, located on the first floor of Swem Library, offers both writing and oral communication assistance to members of the university community at no charge.

 The WRC was established in 1987.
 In 1994, an Oral Communication Studio was added.
 In 2009, the WRC moved to Swem Library.
-Today, the staff includes a faculty director, undergraduate administrators, and undergraduate consultants.
+Today, the staff includes a faculty director, associate director, undergraduate administrators, and undergraduate consultants.

 Consultants can assist people at all stages of the writing or oral communication process - from the idea stage to the revision process.
 The WRC provides an open, comfortable place for talking about writing and communication based on the understanding that all people can benefit from honest and constructive feedback.